turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 export default App;
 ```

-Here, our App is bit more full featured, with two class methods.
+Here, our App has two class methods on it.
 This first adds
 Groceries to our state, and the second gives us a list of JSX elements.
 What
 we'd like to be able to do is test those methods in isolation.
 Fortunately,
 Enzyme has a really handy tool for doing just that, `instance()`.